Summary of Recent Financial Results (Updated July 14, 2020)

 Summary of Recent Financial Results (Updated April 14, 2020)

-◆ Retail car sales and gross profit per unit steadily recovered
+◆ Retail car sales and gross profit per unit recovered

-Retail car sales from all directly managed stores totaled 67,831 (up 11.0% from the same term last year).
-In the previous term, retail car sales per store and gross profit per unit fell due to the impacts of changes in sales price setting and store sales strategy.
-However, a range of improvement measures succeeded in the current term, and those indicators showed signs of recovery.
-In addition, retail car sales increased due to a certain rush in demand resulting from the consumption tax hike in October 2019.
+Retail car sales from directly managed stores totaled 132,988 (up 6.8% YoY).
+In the previous fiscal year, retail car sales per store and gross profit per unit fell due to changes in the price setting of used car sales and the store sales strategy.
+However, in the fiscal year under review, a range of improvement measures contributed to an enhancement in the accuracy in retail price setting and an increase in the sales and profit of accessories.
+As a result, both retail car sales per store and gross profit per unit recovered.

 ◆ SG&A expenses increased due to store management expenses